Lucas Alarcón

-Lucas Bastián Alarcón Ancapi (born 5 March 2000) is a Chilean footballer who plays as a defender for Chilean Primera División side Deportes La Serena on loan from Universidad de Chile.
+Lucas Bastián Alarcón Ancapi (born 5 March 2000) is a Chilean footballer who plays as a defender for Deportes La Serena.

+Club career

+A product of Universidad de Chile, Alarcón was loaned to Deportes Valdivia and Deportes La Serena in 2020 and 2021, respectively.
+In 2022, he renewed with Deportes La Serena, winning the 2024 Primera B de Chile.

 International career

 At early age, he represented Chile at under-15 level at the 2015 South American U-15 Championship and Chile U17 at two friendly matches against USA U17, at the 2017 South American U-17 Championship – Chile was the runner-up – and at the 2017 FIFA U-17 World Cup.
 Also, he played all the matches for Chile U17 at the friendly tournament Lafarge Foot Avenir 2017 in France, better known as Tournament Limoges, where Chile became champion after defeating Belgium U18 and Poland U18 and drawing France U18.

 On 2019, he represented Chile U20 at the 2019 South American U-20 Championship and played four matches for Chile U23 at the 2019 Maurice Revello Tournament.